Reference Date: 16-December-2016

 Refugees from Syrian Arab Republic continue to put strain on resources

-Planting of sorghum and spring wheat for harvesting from June 2016 concluded in November 2015 and March 2016, respectively.
-Spring barley is usually planted between mid‑May and mid‑July.
+Planting of sorghum and spring wheat for harvesting from June 2017 concluded in November 2015.

 Jordan’s domestic cereal production is negligible owing primarily to climatic and geographic conditions.
-At 80 000 tonnes, the 2015 cereal production is up on the 2014 harvest affected by poor weather.
-Government purchasing prices in 2015 were JOD 450 (approximately USD 630) per tonne of seed wheat and JOD 370 (approximately USD 520) per tonne of bread wheat.
+At 80 000 tonnes, the 2016 cereal production is the same as in the previous year and 5 percent below the five-year average.

 Even in years with above‑average domestic production, over 97 percent of the domestic cereal food and feed requirements are satisfied through imports.
-Cereal import requirements in 2015/16 (July/June) are forecast to increase slightly to 2.65 million tonnes, about the same as in 2014/15 and some 7 percent up on average.
+Cereal import requirements in the 2016/17 marketing year (July/June) are forecast to decrease slightly to 2.6 million tonnes, about the same level as in 2014/15 and some 7 percent down on average.

-In the same period, imports of barley (for feed) are expected to go up by about 10 percent, compared to the average, to 780 000 tonnes to match the increasing demand.
-Subsidized barley is distributed to herders according to actual number of tagged sheep and goats.
+In the same period, imports of barley (for feed) are expected to go down by about 7 percent, compared to the average, to 780 000 tonnes to match the increasing demand.
+Subsidized barley is distributed to herders according to the actual number of tagged sheep and goats.
 An average level of about half a million tonnes of imported maize is also forecast for animal feed, mostly poultry and cattle.
-Rice imports are forecast to remain stable, at about 380 000 tonnes.

 Inflation declined and stabilized

 In January 2015, the Department of Statistics changed the base year for inflation calculations from 2006 to 2010.
-Using the new baseline, the general inflation rate in January decreased by 1.1 percent yearly, continuing the trend established in 2014.
+Using the new baseline, the general inflation rate in October 2016 decreased by 0.5 percent yearly, continuing the trend established in 2014.
+Food price inflation recorded negative 5.9 percent compared to negative 5.2 percent in September 2016.

-Cereal inflation remains low.
 Despite the budget deficit, wheat bread remains fully subsidized (at USD 0.22/kg) and all consumers are entitled to it.
 About 90 percent of all bread sold in Jordan is subsidized.
-The Ministry of Industry and Trade estimates that the actual market price of bread is about USD 0.50‑0.58/kg.
-The Government sells wheat flour at about USD 97/tonne to the bakeries.
+The Government sells wheat flour at about USD 50/tonne to the bakeries, significantly below international levels.
+It compensates for increases in the costs of other inputs by lowering the flour price.
 It is believed that the bread subsidy system is wasteful partly due to subsidized flour being used in non‑subsidized products.

 Refugees from Syrian Arab Republic put strain on resources

-According to the UN Refugee Agency, as of mid‑March 2016, over 636 000 registered Syrian refugees were within Jordan’s borders, mostly concentrated in Mafraq, Amman and Irbid governorates.
-Most of the refugees arrived early in the conflict.
+According to UNHCR, as of early December 2016, over 655 000 registered Syrian refugees were within Jordan’s borders, mostly concentrated in Mafraq, Amman and Irbid governorates.
+Most of the refugees arrived early in the conflict between January and April 2013.
 The WFP is improving targeting of its programmes and assisting the most vulnerable refugees through food vouchers in most of the country and through the provision of in‑kind food distributions in the Zaatari refugee camp and some of the transit centres hosting refugees.